Modified on: June 2023

 If you’re looking for a quick and easy way to save tax, here are my top 10 tax savings tips.

 Need help with tax year-end planning?
-Schedule a free consultation with a tax expert to discuss how to save tax.
+Schedule an initial consultation with a tax expert to discuss how to save tax.

 If you’re not already using your personal allowance, check if there are ways to increase your income.
 For example, if you are married and own a rental property together, could the rental property be held in your name to make full use of your tax-free allowance?